 6. Measure your impact

 Creating performance metrics as an office manager is difficult.
 What does success look like in terms of numbers?
-Task Management tracks performance metrics for you.
+Employee Helpdesk tracks performance metrics for you.
 The reporting tab gives you valuable data like how many requests you’ve responded to and how many tasks you’ve completed in whatever time frame you choose.

 You can also see trends about the office.
 If you notice a lot of people requesting standing desks, maybe it’s time to implement the health initiative you’ve been thinking about.
 Perhaps the number of snack requests went up.
 Maybe it’s time to change the cadence of the food delivery.

 You can leverage this smart data about your job to set goals, create accurate budgets, and prove with confidence that you deserve a raise.